-In October 2019, certain holders of the Company's Convertible Preferred Stock elected to have such shares convert into 6,409,519 shares of non-voting Common Stock following the closing of the Company's proposed initial public offering.
-The non-voting shares of Common Stock shall have the same rights and preferences as the Common Stock but shall be non-voting.
+In October 2019, the Convertible Preferred Stock was converted into 12,904,534 shares of Common Stock.
+Certain holders of the Company's Convertible Preferred Stock elected to have such shares convert into 6,409,519 shares of non-voting Common Stock following the closing of the Company's IPO.
+The non-voting shares of Common Stock have the same rights and preferences as the Common Stock but are non-voting.
+No Convertible Preferred Stock was outstanding as of March 31, 2020 or December 31, 2019